-Social Media
+- Social Media

 - Town Council Agendas

 - Emails

 - Stakeholder Meetings

-- Public Open House on Drought Rates

 The main objectives of these surcharges are to provide additional financial incentives to conserve water; however, as a secondary benefit, the drought surcharge will also be used to help compensate for reduced water sales and increased drought response costs.
 If drought conditions and corresponding water sale reductions are severe enough to warrant implementation of the drought surcharges, an intensive public outreach campaign will be implemented to convey the reasoning behind why the water rates are being raised, and inform about the status of the Town's financial condition.